Wait for new message

 no message is received, status will be

-status output argument when you use receive in the
+status output argument when you use receive for code

 statustext — Status text associated with the message reception status

 Status text associated with the message reception, returned as one of the following:

 'timeout'— The message was not received within the specified timeout.

 'unknown'— The message was not received due to unknown errors.

 Choosing between receive and using a callback:

 receivewhen your program should wait until the next message is received on the topic and no other processing should happen in the meantime.